ameseee/kwk-curriculum-site/web-app/lessons/html-intro/index.md

 <div class="try-it">
   <h2>Try It: Building a Basic Page</h2>
+  <p>Open up your CodePen account, and create a new Pen.</p>
-  <p>Use what you know about headings and paragraph tags to create at least three headings of any size (h1 - h6) and three paragraph elements in your CodePen.
+  <p>Use what you know about headings and paragraph tags to create at least three headings of any size (h1 - h6) and three paragraph elements in your new CodePen.
 The topic is your choice!</p>
   <p>Need some filler text?
 Check out <a href="https://loremipsum.io/ultimate-list-of-lorem-ipsum-generators/">this Lorem Ipsum Generator.</a></p>
 </div>